AdobeDocs/experience-manager-64.en/help/communities/using/deploy-communities.md

         1. if not user `admin`, edit the **User** and **Password** to specify a member of the `administrators` user group

-The following images show the results of changing the port from 4503 to 6103 by :
+The following images show the results of changing the port from 4503 to 6103 by:

 #### Default Agent (publish) {#default-agent-publish}